gds-operations/vcloud-tools/README.md

 Default target: `bundle exec rake`
 Runs the unit and feature tests (pretty quick right now)

-Unit tests: `bundle exec rake spec`
+* Unit tests only: `bundle exec rake spec`
-Runs the the fastest feedback cycle
+* Integration tests ('quick' tests): `bundle exec rake integration:quick`

-Integration tests: `bundle exec rake integration_test` Not included in the above test runs
+* Integration tests (all tests - takes 20mins+): `bundle exec rake integration:all`

-You need access to an environment as the integration test actually spins up a VM.
+You need access to a suitable vCloud Director organization to run the integration tests.
+It is not necessarily safe to run them against an existing environment, unless care is taken with the entities being tested.

 The easiest thing to do is create a local shell script called `vcloud_env.sh` and set the contents:

     export FOG\_CREDENTIAL=test